OctopusDeploy/blog/blog/2017-11/installing-jenkins-from-scratch.md

 * Simple Theme Plugin
 * Custom Tools Plugin

-Click Download now and install after restart.
+Click `Download now and install after restart`.

-Tick the Restart Jenkins when installation is complete and no jobs are running option.
+Tick the `Restart Jenkins when installation is complete and no jobs are running` option.

 After Jenkins restarts, you’ll have all the plugins you’ll need.